LawrenceELee/practice-fixing-merge-conflicts/README.md

 3) make changes (add an extra line somewhere in the code, or add more).
 4) commit code
 5) push your commits to repo
+6) create a pull request
-6) merge code to main
+7) merge code to main
-7) fix any problems
+8) fix any problems

 Don't worry about messing the code up.
 It is all sample code.
 The important thing is to learn how to deal with merges.